 5. Budget Travel Gives You More Unique Experiences

-If you want to venture properly off the beaten path – and really into the sticks – often the only way is through roughing it.
+If you want to travel properly off the beaten path – and really into the sticks – often the only way is through roughing it.
 There are no five-star hotels or flushing toilets in the most remote corners of the world.
 What you’ll find instead are grand tales of adventure, moments of sincere human kindness, and the truly unique experiences of our planet.

 Many countries don’t yet have a solid tourist infrastructure, so travel in places like Iran or Pakistan (both a couple of my faves!) is often only possible on a budget.
 In fact, when I first went backpacking in Pakistan, online information about travel there simply wasn’t even a thing.
 I really couldn’t find any info about backpacking in Pakistan AT ALL – and that did, I admit, make it somewhat scary to approach.
 But luckily, it wasn’t scary at all; travelling in Pakistan has been one of the absolute highlights of my life so far, and I try to go back every year.